Skip to content

 Now that you're working in a real development environment, here's what becomes possible that wasn't before.

 In chat, you built one thing at a time.
-In a real project, you can have a home page, a forecast page, a gear checklist page, all with navigation between them.
-A real app with real pages, not a single output.
+In a real project, your app can span dozens or even thousands of files: a home page, a dashboard page, a detail page, all with navigation between them.
+Your AI coding assistant can manage that complexity for you, adding features, connecting pages, and keeping everything organized.
+What comes out is a real application with real depth, not a single output.

-Want people to be able to save their favorite routes?
-Track which gear they've checked off?
+Want people to be able to save their preferences?
+Track their progress?
 Log in and see personalized content?
 When you're working with real files, you can build features that remember things about the people using your app.

 Come back tomorrow and pick up where you left off.
 Your AI coding assistant can read what's already there and continue building.
 No need to re-explain what you've already done.